Growth rate of liquidity provider's wealth in G3Ms: Arbitrage-Driven G3M Dynamics

 At each arrival time $\tau_i$, an arbitrageur observes the reference market price $S_{\tau_i}$ and the prevailing G3M pool price $P_{\tau_{i-1}}$.
 They then execute trades to exploit any price difference, aiming to maximize their profit.

 To quantify this price difference, we define the mispricing $Z_t$ as:

 This quantity measures the logarithmic difference between the reference market price $S_t$ and the G3M pool price $P_t$.

-As shown in \cite[Lemma 2]{milionis2023automated}, the arbitrage process can be described as follows: \begin{itemize} \item \textbf{If the G3M price is too high relative to the reference market} ($S_{\tau_i} > \gamma^{-1} P_{\tau_{i-1}}$ or equivalently $Z_{\tau_i^-} > - \ln \gamma$), the arbitrageur buys asset X from the pool at the relatively cheaper price and immediately sells it on the reference market at the higher price.
-This arbitrage activity pushes the G3M price down until it reaches the lower no-arbitrage bound ($Z_{\tau_i} = - \ln \gamma$). \item \textbf{If the G3M price is too low relative to the reference market} ($S_{\tau_i} < \gamma P_{\tau_{i-1}}$ or equivalently $Z_{\tau_i^-} < \ln \gamma$), the arbitrageur sells asset $X$ to the pool at the relatively higher price and simultaneously buys it on the reference market at the lower price.
-This pushes the G3M price up until it reaches the upper no-arbitrage bound ($Z_{\tau_i} = \ln \gamma$).\eqref{eqn:AMM_sell}. \item \textbf{If the G3M price is already within the no-arbitrage bounds} ($\gamma P_{\tau_{i-1}} \leq S_{\tau_i} \leq \gamma^{-1} P_{\tau_{i-1}}$ or equivalently $\ln \gamma \leq Z_{\tau_i^-} \leq -\ln \gamma$), there is no profitable arbitrage opportunity, and the arbitrageur does not execute any trades. \end{itemize} This arbitrage process leads to the following update rule for the G3M price at each arbitrageur arrival time:
+Following the discussion of Section \ref{sec:arbitage_bound}, the arbitrage process can be described by the following recipe, similar to \cite[Lemma 2]{milionis2023automated}: \begin{itemize} \item \textbf{If the G3M price is too low relative to the reference market} ($S_{\tau_i} < \gamma P_{\tau_{i-1}}$ or equivalently $Z_{\tau_i^-} < \ln \gamma$), the arbitrageur sells asset $X$ to the pool at the relatively higher price and simultaneously buys it on the reference market at the lower price.
+This pushes the G3M price up until it reaches the upper no-arbitrage bound ($Z_{\tau_i} = \ln \gamma$). \item \textbf{If the G3M price is too high relative to the reference market} ($S_{\tau_i} > \gamma^{-1} P_{\tau_{i-1}}$ or equivalently $Z_{\tau_i^-} > - \ln \gamma$), the arbitrageur buys asset $X$ from the pool at the relatively cheaper price and immediately sells it on the reference market at the higher price.
+This arbitrage activity pushes the G3M price down until it reaches the lower no-arbitrage bound ($Z_{\tau_i} = - \ln \gamma$). \item \textbf{If the G3M price is already within the no-arbitrage bounds} ($\gamma P_{\tau_{i-1}} \leq S_{\tau_i} \leq \gamma^{-1} P_{\tau_{i-1}}$ or equivalently $\ln \gamma \leq Z_{\tau_i^-} \leq -\ln \gamma$), there is no profitable arbitrage opportunity, and the arbitrageur does not execute any trades. \end{itemize} This arbitrage process leads to the following update rule for the G3M price at each arbitrageur arrival time:

 Accordingly, the mispricing process evolves as:

 These equations capture how arbitrageurs adjust the G3M price in discrete steps to keep it within the no-arbitrage bounds.